 Drainage.
 Some gardeners face the caliche layer -- a mineralized zone formed where groundwater bringing up solutes from below meets rainwater percolating down from above.
 Caliche is a natural form of concrete that can be completely impermeable to water, a layer that stops plant roots and prevents natural drainage.
 Where caliche is encountered you must either use only shallow-rooted plants, dig/chop through the caliche, or consider a different area for your garden.

 Use region-appropriate seeds & plants.
 Many varieties of popular plants are adapted to high desert conditions -- such plants are often labeled as "drought tolerant" or "low water use".
-Using adapted varieties can mean the difference between success and failure in the high desert garden.

 Location.
 Even a small garden often has microclimates, areas with different conditions that affect plant growth.
 Things that affect microclimates are the amount of direct or reflected sunlight, windbreaks (or lack thereof), and "altitude" (lower areas or pockets collect cooler air).